-This is a powerful opening to Moses’ petition for mercy.
+This is a powerful opening line for Moses’ petition for mercy from Hashem.
 The use of the word “now” twice can be explained as an allusion to repentance (teshuvah).
-The second use of the word “now” (“נָא”, pronounced “na”) is what stresses that the magnification of Hashem's Name could occur only “now”, after the sin of the spies – that Hashem should accept the teshuvah of the Jewish people.
+The second use of the word “now” (“נָא”, pronounced “na”) is what stresses that the magnification of Hashem's Name could occur only “now”, after the sin of the spies – that Hashem should accept the repentance of the Jewish people.
 Why?
-As Or HaChaim says: “There is a greater sanctification of Hashem’s Name when the wicked better their ways than when the righteous persist in their righteous ways.
-This, then, is what Moses meant when he said, "may the strength of my Lord "now" be magnified" – that is, he was saying that more greatness would be ascribed to Hashem "now", should the Jewish people repent after having participated in the rebellion instigated by the spies.
-By accepting their teshuvah in the current situation rather than killing them, Hashem would cause His honour to be magnified.
-And we can say that with the word "na", “now”, the verse also alludes to the proper time for teshuvah – because it is only “now”, while a person is alive, that they can do teshuvah.”
+Because there is a much greater level of sanctification of Hashem’s Name when the wicked better their ways, more so than when the righteous persist in their righteous ways.
+In other words, Moses was saying that Hashem’s Name would be magnified more greatly through their act of repentance after having committed such a rebellious act against the Almighty.

 On a deeper level, perhaps Moses was looking beyond just this generation and well into the future when he spoke these words.
-Moses used the title “Adonai” (“master”) here, alluding to the future Mashiach.
-This could be used in conjunction with Psalm 110:1: “Hashem declared to “my master”, “Sit at My right hand while I make your enemies your footstool.”
-(Psalm 110:1).
-Perhaps he was pointing to a future redeemer that would be a greater point of salvation.
+Moses used the title “Adonai” (“my Lord”) here, perhaps alluding to the future Messiah.
+This could be used in conjunction with Psalm 110:1: “Hashem declared to “my Lord”, “Sit at My right hand while I make your enemies your footstool.”
+Perhaps Moses was pointing to a future redeemer that would be a greater point of salvation.
 More on this later.

-Hashem listened to Moses’ plea and responded: “I have forgiven them in accordance with your words.”
-(Numbers 14:20) However, he continued, “But your carcasses shall drop in this wilderness.
-Your children will roam in the wilderness for forty years and bear your guilt, until your carcasses shall cease to be in the Wilderness” (Numbers 14:32-34).
+Hashem listened to Moses’ plea and responded in Numbers 14:20: “I have forgiven them in accordance with your words.”
+However, he continued in Numbers 14:32-34, “But your carcasses shall drop in this wilderness.
+Your children will roam in the wilderness for forty years and bear your guilt, until your carcasses shall cease to be in the Wilderness.”

 Moses advocated on behalf of the people, but his advocating could only go so far.
-It is as though the people condemned themselves by their own mouths when they said “would that we had died in this wilderness!”
-(Numbers 14:2)
+It is as though the people condemned themselves by their own mouths when they said in Numbers 14:2: “would that we had died in this wilderness!”

 The people reacted by mourning exceedingly.
 Was this mourning genuine?
-No. The next morning, they said: “We are ready, and we shall ascend to the place of which Hashem has spoken, for we have sinned.”
-(Numbers 14:40).
-However, Moses warned them that Hashem was not with them, and they were beaten back by the Amalekites and Canaanites.
+It doesn’t seem so.
+The next morning, they said (Numbers 14:40): “We are ready, and we shall ascend to the place of which Hashem has spoken, for we have sinned.”
+However, Moses warned them that Hashem was not with them, yet they proceeded, and were beaten back by the Amalekites and Canaanites.
 They had not learned their lesson.
 They were attempting to once again take action into their own hands.

-Nevertheless, Hashem still consoled the people by saying these words: “When you will come to the Land of your dwelling places that I give you” (Numbers 15:2).
-His promise to His people still stood; however, it would not crystalize for another 40 years.
+Nevertheless, Hashem still consoled the people by saying these words in Numbers 15:2: “When you will come to the Land of your dwelling places that I give you.”
+Hashem’s promise to His people still stood; however, it would not crystalize for another 40 years.

 Throughout the Wilderness thus far, the people lacked substantial faith in Hashem, they had such short-term memories after all that Hashem had done for them in bringing them up out of Egypt.
-I think of the beautiful Song of the Sea, as the people sung after their great salvation on the shore of the Sea of Reed, this one line:
+I think of the beautiful Song of the Sea, as the people sung after their great salvation along the shore of the Sea of Reeds, and in particular this one line (Exodus 15:11):

 מִֽי־כָמֹ֤כָה בָּֽאֵלִם֙ יְהוָ֔ה מִ֥י כָּמֹ֖כָה נֶאְדָּ֣ר בַּקֹּ֑דֶשׁ נוֹרָ֥א תְהִלֹּ֖ת עֹ֥שֵׂה פֶֽלֶא׃

-The people had just witnessed such a mighty act of salvation, and they responded giving praise to Hashem.
-However, this sentiment did not last up until this point because of their short-sightedness.
+The Children of Israel had just witnessed such a mighty act of salvation, and they responded in praise to Hashem.
+However, between the Sea of Reeds and this week’s parashah about the 10 spies, this praiseful sentiment was not sustained.
+Why?
+Because of their short-sightedness.

 With this test of the spies, Hashem let them go through with their plot.
-He said, “Perhaps they will return from the Land and speak with one voice of the goodness of the Land to which I am giving them”.
+He said, “Perhaps they will return from the Land and speak with one voice of the goodness of the Land to which I am giving them.”
 Rather, they lost sight of Hashem.
-Once the spies were removed from the Camp, from the influence of the Mishkan (Tabernacle), from the guidance of Moses their leader and tzaddik (righteous one), the real testing began.
+Once the spies were no longer in proximity to the Camp, the influence of the Mishkan (Tabernacle), and the guidance of Moses their leader, the real testing began.
 The only ones to stand firmly in Hashem were Joshua and Caleb.

 In the Haftarah, Joshua sent out a spy mission of his own in their first conquest in the Land, that of the city of Jericho.
 He did not send 12 men, but rather only 2.
 He surely took a page out of the experience here.
 What was the result?
 The two men returned with favourable reports and confidence, grounded in their faith in Hashem.
 And it was shocking that those in the Land were still living in fear of the Israelites, and this was 40 years later!

 As for us?
-We have Yeshua HaMashiach – the promised Mashiach, the greater point of salvation.
+We have Yeshua HaMashiach – the promised Messiah, the “greater point of salvation” as I referred to earlier on.
 He may not be physically here with us, but he is our connection to Hashem – it is through him that we are saved.
 What is the meaning of the name “Yeshua”?
 “He will save”.
 We have been saved through him, through the self-nullifying action of his death.
-Yeshua HaMashiach may not have accomplished all of the mandate of the Mashiach during his tenure on earth, but he promised to come once more.

 “He took the bread, made a berachah (blessing), and broke it.
-He gave it to them and said, ‘This is my body, which is given on your behalf.
+He gave it to them and said: ‘This is my body, which is given on your behalf.
 Do this in my remembrance.’
 He did likewise with the cup after the meal, saying, ‘This cup is the new covenant in my blood, which is poured out on your behalf.’”
-(Luke 22:19-20)

 Yeshua gave his disciples (and us) emblems to remember him by, infused with deep symbolism of his great act of self-sacrifice, so that we may be reminded of what he did for us and to replicate him in our everyday lives until he returns once more.
-Yeshua only mirrored Hashem throughout his life.
-Only by replicating Yeshua can we accomplish the same.
+Throughout his life on earth, Yeshua perfectly mirrored Hashem; and only by replicating Yeshua can we accomplish the same.
 Only then can we face obstacles in our lives and recognize that through Hashem, we can be victorious!